ahmed1996said/gardnet/.github/ISSUE_TEMPLATE/general-questions.md

 ---
-name: General Questions
+name: Questions
-about: Describe this issue template's purpose here.
+about: For any general questions.
 title: ''
 labels: question
 assignees: ahmed1996said, rmuhtaseb